zak-45/WLEDAudioSyncRTBeat/README.md

 ## Example

 ```
-$ WLEDAudioSyncRTBeat-Linux beat -s 127.0.0.1 12000 /WLEDAudioSync/BPM -s 10.10.13.37 12345 /test/baz -v
+$ WLEDAudioSyncRTBeat-Linux beat -s 127.0.0.1 12000 /WLEDAudioSync/BPM -s 10.10.13.37 12345 /test/baz GMA3 -v
 ```

 This will send beat messages to the OSC address `/WLEDAudioSync/BPM ` on `127.0.0.1:12000` and `/test/baz` on `10.10.13.37:12345`.
-Additionally the current BPM will be printed to stdout.
+Additionally, the current BPM will be printed to stdout, and for 10.10.13.37 will send GMA3 bpm value

 ## Info